 Families visiting San Diego, CA, with teenagers in tow will have no problem unplugging them for a bit to enjoy outdoor activities and even a little edutainment.
 We’re the perfect destination for this somewhat picky set (tweens included, too).

-Tip: Most of these attractions are on the Go San Diego card.
+Tip: Most of these attractions are on the Go San Diego sightseeing pass.
+These recommendations appeal to younger children, too.

 (Pass has limited value for families at many attractions during Kids Free October in San Diego — we recommend individual tickets during this timeframe instead.)